 8. Disciplinary Sanctions.

 8.1.
 Available Sanctions.
-The court en banc may impose the following disciplinary sanctions, among others: disbarment, suspension, public reprimand, private
+The court en banc may impose the following disciplinary sanctions: disbarment or suspension from practice before this court, public reprimand, private admonition, monetary sanctions, restitution, probation and such other sanctions as the court deems appropriate.